 3) EPS – European Project Semester: be a part of a team overseas and fulfill your design requirements in one semester, working on a project with students from other countries.
 Look for details on the Study abroad website and attend Study Abroad 101.
 Your project must be approved by the ECE Department beforehand, to satisfy EE3901(4900), EE4901, EE4910.
 Provide detailed project description to your academic advisor.
 Some HASS credits may be possible.
 Senior Class standing at time of project, and EE3131 and EE3171 for EE’s, or EE3173 for CpE’s must be complete prior to EPS.

 4) Other – occasionally another team project experience may apply.
-If you find another opportunity where you can apply your major design skills on a team project (such as with another engineering department), you may bring your project course syllabus to the Undergraduate Program Committee for review and possible approval. (see Judy or Liz first)
+If you find another opportunity where you can apply your major design skills on a team project (such as with another engineering department), you may bring your project course syllabus to the Undergraduate Program Committee for review and possible approval. (see your academic advisor first)

 Engineering Design Prerequisites must be complete, so that you are “Senior Design Ready”.